CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

         ![Remarks](./media/grpo/save-draft-on.png)

-5. **Enable saving documents when drafts ON** – With this option, you can choose to save a document as a draft or a finalized document on the Remarks form.
+5. **Enable saving documents when drafts ON**: With this option, you can choose to save a document as a draft or a finalized document on the Remarks form.
 When the option is checked, two options are available in the Remarks field:

     ![Remarks](./media/grpo/drafts-on.png)

-6. **GRPO SU creator: Allow selection of only one item per SU** - When this option is enabled, selecting more than one item in the SU Wizard will trigger an error message: "Only one item per SU is allowed."
+6. **GRPO SU creator: Allow selection of only one item per SU**: When this option is enabled, selecting more than one item in the SU Wizard will trigger an error message: "Only one item per SU is allowed."

     ![Error Message](./media/grpo/error-message.png)

-7. **Scan DocNum on the Base Document selection window** – Enabling this option allows you to scan a document using the DocNum (document number) instead of DocEntry.
+7. **Scan DocNum on the Base Document selection window**: Enabling this option allows you to scan a document using the DocNum (document number) instead of DocEntry.

-8. **Force manual quantity confirmation** – With this option checked, you must manually confirm the quantity, even if a barcode is scanned (automatic confirmation is disabled).
+8. **Force manual quantity confirmation**: With this option checked, you must manually confirm the quantity, even if a barcode is scanned (automatic confirmation is disabled).

-9. **Enable adding Items with empty Bin Code field** – This option allows you to add items without a Bin Code to warehouses with Bin Locations.
+9. **Enable adding Items with empty Bin Code field**: This option allows you to add items without a Bin Code to warehouses with Bin Locations.
 If enabled, items without a Bin Code will be assigned to the first available bin.

-10. **Enable negative quantities for Items not managed by batch/serial number** – This setting allows using negative quantities for items that are not managed by batch or serial numbers.
+10. **Enable negative quantities for Items not managed by batch/serial number**: This setting allows using negative quantities for items that are not managed by batch or serial numbers.

     <details>
     <summary>Click here to expand</summary>